republicprotocol/renex-sol/docs/03-atomic-swapping.md

   script address of this script and checks whether this address' balance is as expected (10 Bitcoins).

 **(4) Alice Initiates**
   If the audit is successful, Alice initiates an atomic swap on Ethereum for 100 Ether to Bob's sendToAddress with the hash she received during the initial information communication step, and sets the expiry to be 24 hours less than that of the timelock she received.
 Alice generates a swap ID which is deterministically generated from the secret hash and the timelock (abi encoded keccak256 hash) she received during the communication process in step 1.
-This makes sure that Alice will ever initiate one atomic swap for a corresponding atomic swap on the other Blockchain.
+This makes sure that Alice will only ever initiate one atomic swap for a corresponding atomic swap on the other Blockchain.
 Alice does this by calling `initiate(bytes32 _swapID, address _withdrawTrader, bytes32 _secretLock, uint256 _timelock)` and setting the value to be 100 Ether on the RenExAtomicSwapper contract.
 The RenExAtomicSwapper makes sure that only one swap can be generated for a single swap id.

 **(5) Bob Audits Swap Details**
     Bob calculates the swap ID which is deterministically generated from the timelock and secret hash (abi encoded keccak256 hash) that he sent during the communication step.
 Bob audits the swap details by calling `audit(bytes32 _swapID)` on the RenExAtomicSwapper contract.